MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - Remove existing labels from all files in a data repository.

-    Applicable to the scanner from the unified labeling client only, this configuration lets you remove existing labels, and any protection if applied on those files.
-Use this configuration when ....
+    Applicable to the scanner from the unified labeling client only, this configuration lets you remove existing labels, which includes protection if it was applied with that label.
+Protection that was applied independently from a label is retained.
+Use this configuration if you need to remove all labels from files in a repository.

     Configure the following settings:
     - **Label files based on content**: **Off**